ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 through all my life.
 What do I not
 owe to my mother?&quot;
 3T One of the ancients, it is said,
-died of chagrin at not being able t
+died of chagrin at not being able to
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ohi:batch_ohi_edgar_ver01:data:sn85038121:00280775356:1870082501:0136/pct:71.779141,59.099193,12.116564,25.097631/!600,600/0/default.jpg"/>
 </td>